artu134/PegasusSimulator/docs/index.rst

 Please refer to the updated documentation for more details.

 * **2025-10-26**: Pegasus Simulator v5.1.0 is released for Isaac 5.1.0.
 This version is **NOT** compatible with older versions of Isaac Sim.
 The Ardupilot experimental interface was not tested in this version.
-This update had an initial open-source contribution from `HO4X <https://github.com/HO4X>`__.
+This update had an initial open-source contribution from `Victor Kallenbach <https://github.com/HO4X>`__.
 * **2025-10-25**: Pegasus Simulator v4.5.1 is released for Isaac 4.5.0.
 This version is **NOT** compatible with older versions of Isaac Sim.
 The Ardupilot experimental interface was fixed and improved by `Seunghwan Jo <https://github.com/SwiftGust>`__ and `Tomer Tiplitsky <https://github.com/TomerTip>`__.
 * **2025-07-20**: Pegasus Simulator v4.5.0 is released for Isaac 4.5.0.
 This version is **NOT** compatible with older versions of Isaac Sim.
 The Ardupilot experimental interface was not tested in this version.
 * **2024-11-01**: Pegasus Simulator v4.2.0 is released for Isaac 4.2.0.
 This version is **NOT** compatible with older versions of Isaac Sim.
 This version includes a new experimental interface for Ardupilot integration, provided by open-source contributor `Tomer Tiplitsky <https://github.com/TomerTip>`__.